curry-packages/cpm-query/README.md

     > cpm-query --generate base 3.3.0

-This cleans all old information for this packages and generates some default information for each class, type, and operation for all modules of this package.
+This cleans all old information for this packages and generates the information for each class, type, and operation for all modules of this package.
 To generate specific information (i.e., requests supported by `curry-info`), one can use the `--request` option.
 For instance, the documentation of all operations of package `process`